MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### conversation.load.time

-This event lets us detect and fix issues where there is perceivable performance impact on loading your email conversations to ensure your emails are loading as expected.
+This event lets us detect and fix issues where there's perceivable performance impact on loading your email conversations to ensure your emails are loading as expected.

 The following fields are collected: